 - CUA Health policy-holders experiencing financial difficulty or a loss of income as a result of COVID-19 can suspend your policy and premium payments for three months by phoning CUA Health on 1300 499 260.
 If you require hospital treatment during the period of the suspension, you should contact CUA Health and we will work with you to reactivate your policy.

 - For the duration of the COVID-19 pandemic, CUA Health will cover members for all in-hospital COVID-19 treatment irrespective of their level of hospital cover, provided they have held the CUA Health hospital policy for at least two months.

-- For policy-holders with Extras cover, CUA Health will pay benefits for phone or video consultations provided by a range of allied health practitioners until 30 September 2020.
-This applies to services for psychology, speech pathology, dietetic advice (including nutritionists), physiotherapy, occupational therapy, exercise physiology and podiatry.
+- For policy-holders with Extras cover, CUA Health will pay benefits for phone or video consultations provided by a range of allied health practitioners until 31 March 2021.
+This applies to services for psychology, speech pathology, dietetic advice (including nutritionists), physiotherapy, occupational therapy, exercise physiology, podiatry and counselling.
 These benefits will be available where the member’s Extras policy already covered this type of service, provided the member has served any applicable waiting period.

 Support for small business